mamoesta/web3-cowardly-lion/README.md

 ## Cowardly Lion
-A decentralized marketplace designed so well people barely recognize they are using crypto.
+A decentralized prediction marketplace designed so well people barely recognize they are using crypto.
 Check out the demo [here](https://www.loom.com/share/3893aa74332f4b789743b16bfdc20554)

 ## Developing the application
 You can serve the application by running